rai-inst/sceniris/README.md

 1. Install [curobo](https://curobo.org/get_started/1_install_instructions.html#library-installation).
 Note: before installing `curobo`, make sure you have `pyTorch` installed under the same cuda version of your system (can be checked by `nvcc -V`).
 2. Install sceniris `pip install git+https://github.com/bdaiinstitute/sceniris.git`.
 You may need to review the [licence terms](https://github.com/NVlabs/scene_synthesizer?tab=readme-ov-file#installation) mentioned in scene_synthesizer, and the [licence] of [curobo](https://github.com/nvlabs/curobo?tab=License-1-ov-file)
 3. [Optional] if you want to deal with USD assets but there is no OpenUSD installed, `pip install usd-core`
-4. [Optional] if you want to use the robot reachability feature, run `git submodule update --init --recursive` to pull `rm4d`
+4. [Optional] if you want to use the robot reachability feature, run `git submodule update --init --recursive` to pull `rm4d`, and install it with `cd rm4d && pip install -e .`

 ### Usage
 - From config